Acidburn0zzz/LibreWeb/README.md

 # LibreWeb
-An internet tool for LibreOffice
+An internet tool for LibreOffice.
-This extension works ONLY with LibreOffice
+This extension works ONLY with LibreOffice.
 It catch data from web pages,then insert in a Calc document.